dcloutman/viewline-command/README.md

 git clone https://github.com/dcloutman/viewline-command.git
 cd viewline-command

-# (Recommended) Create and activate a virtual environment
+# Create and activate a virtual environment
-python3 -m venv .venv
+python3 -m virtualenv venv # `venv` is acceptable, but `virtualenv` is recommended for developers. source venv/bin/activate
-source .venv/bin/activate

-# Install in editable mode with development dependencies
+# Install in editable mode with development dependencies.
 pip install -e .[dev]

-# Make your changes to the code
+# Make your changes to the code.

-# Run tests to verify your changes
+# Run tests to verify your changes.
 pytest

-# Optionally, check code style and linting
+# Optionally, check code style and linting.
 ruff check .
 ```